Lavueads/Lavue-Teams-/README.md

-# Lavue Teams Finance Tracker
+# LAVUE Finance Tracker

 This is a web-based finance tracker for Lavueads' digital marketing team, hosted on GitHub Pages.
-It allows team members to log income and expenses, storing data in a centralized Google Sheet for multi-user access.
+It allows team members to log income and expenses, track who paid, calculate owes, and attach images, with data stored in a Google Sheet.

 ## Live Site
 Visit the tracker at: [https://lavueads.github.io/Lavue-Teams-/](https://lavueads.github.io/Lavue-Teams-/)

 ## Features
-- Add transactions (income or expense) with amount, description, category, and user.
+- Add transactions (income/expense) with amount, description, category, user, who paid, and optional image attachment.
 - View a summary of total income, expenses, and net balance per user.
+- Track who paid expenses and calculate what each user owes.
-- Data is saved to a Google Sheet, accessible to all authorized team members.
+- Data persists in a Google Sheet: [Lavue Teams Sheet](https://docs.google.com/spreadsheets/d/1mTI6kLZ7KJVejhrfQPRLIZ77kzDt4kYXCl0lnvm0QOc/edit?usp=sharing).
 - Built with React, Tailwind CSS, and the Google Sheets API.

 ## Setup Instructions